raspibolt/raspibolt/guide/bonus/bitcoin/samourai-dojo-whirlpool.md

 ![whirlpool_startmix.png](/images/whirlpool_startmix.png)

-💡 You can use whirlpool GUI for mixing management, just make sure Tor Browser is running on the background when you want to connect to your client.
-Whirlpool GUI can be safely closed, as mixing client is now running on your node.
+💡 Make sure Tor Browser is running on the background when you want to connect to your client.
+Whirlpool GUI can be safely closed as mixing client is now running remotely on your node.

 After you initialized your client for the first time, dojo will generate unique `APIkey`.
 You will be asked for it in case of resetting the configuration.